 Who are the coaches each week at camp?

 We personally hire each staff member to instruct the campers.
-They vary from gym owners, college gymnasts, college coaches, private gym coaches, Olympic coaches and clinicians and Olympians.
+They vary from gym owners, college gymnasts, college coaches, private gym coaches, clinicians as well as Olympic Coaches Olympic gymnasts.

-What Olympians will be present the week my child is coming?
+What Special Guest will be present the week my child is coming?

-Due to the Olympians’ busy schedules, we may not know their exact weeks until closer to camp time.
-However, as soon as we do know, we will post it on the website under "special guests".
-We will have at least one female and one male Olympian each week.
+We may not know exactly who is coming on which week until closer to camp time.
+However, as soon as we do know, we will post it on the website under “Special Guests”.